unko-chan/artist-showcase-images/README.md

 # doteos-artist-showcase
-A collection of designs by upcoming artists, showcased in Doteos.
+A collection of designs by local artists, showcased in Doteos.
 All designs posted in this repo are licensed under CC BY 4.0 by their respective creators.

 Attribution 4.0 International